General Privacy Notice

 - Data protection impact assessments

 When we are planning to carry out any data processing which is likely to result in a high risk, we will carry out a Data Protection Impact Assessment (DPIA).
-This will include situations when we process data relating to vulnerable people; trawling of data from public profiles; using new technology; and transferring data outside the EU.
+This will include situations when we process data relating to vulnerable people; trawling of data from public profiles; using new technology; and transferring data outside the UK.
 Any decision not to conduct a DPIA will be recorded.

 We may also conduct a DPIA in other cases when we consider it appropriate to do so.
 If we are unable to mitigate the identified risks such that a high risk remains, we will consult with the ICO.